-My review about Ironsocket explores that users have an unlimited option when they need to secure your privacy.
-Here is the list of other VPN services in case you do not want to avail Ironsocket for any reason:
+My review about Ironsocket explores that users have an unlimited option when they need to secure their privacy.
+Here is the list of other VPN services in case you do not want to avail of Ironsocket for any reason:

 - Surfshark VPN